klust/SupercomputersForStarters/docs/C09_Conclusions/index.md

-The focus in computing is also more and more on performance per Watt as energy bills become prohibitively high for supercomputer centres and centres operating large server farms or as portability matters as in smartphones, where you want more and more performance while the battery capacity isn't increasing that quickly.
+The focus in computing is also more and more on performance per Watt as energy bills become prohibitively high for supercomputer centres and centres operating large server farms, or as portability matters as in smartphones, where you want more and more performance while the battery capacity isn't increasing that quickly.
 This implies more but slower cores, so more need to exploit parallelism and less single-thread performance.